tomj/docs/docs/cli/examples.md

 SUBCOMMANDS:
-    address    Output the address of a wallet help       Prints this message or the help of the given subcommand(s) import     Import an existing wallet.
+    address    Output the address of a wallet delete     Delete an existing wallet
+    help       Prints this message or the help of the given subcommand(s) import     Import an existing wallet.
 If the wallet file doesn't exist, it will be created new        Create a new wallet.
-If the wallet file doesn't exist, it will be created private    Output the private key of a wallet public     Output the public address of a wallet
+If the wallet file doesn't exist, it will be created private    Output the private key of a wallet public     Output the public address of a wallet sign       Sign a message using a key in this wallet
 ```

 ## Generate new keys